-Falls are a serious concern.
-Falling can result in bruises, sprains, or more serious injuries like broken bones or concussions.
+Falls can be serious.
+Falling can cause bruises, sprains, or more serious injuries like broken bones or concussions.

 Melting snow can freeze overnight, forming a thin layer of ice that is hard to see.
 The ground can then become very slippery in the morning when the ice starts to melt.
-No matter how well the snow is removed from parking lots or sidewalks, there will still be places that are slippery.
+In months where the ground is frozen, ground frost and ice can make it slippery for walking.
+No matter how well the snow is removed from parking lots or sidewalks, there will still be slippery places.

-What you wear on your feet can make a difference whether you fall or not.
-Boots or shoes that are well fitting and have a good grip are the best choice.
-Special items like shoe grips or ice cleats can give you extra traction when you are walking on snowy or icy surfaces.
-You can buy these items from many different places like department or sporting good stores.
-Remove these grips or cleats when walking inside because they can make you slip on indoor flooring.
+What you wear on your feet can help lower your risk of falling.
+Boots or shoes that fit well and have a good grip are the best choice.
+Special items like shoe grips or ice cleats can give you extra traction when you’re walking on snowy or icy surfaces.
+You can buy these items from places like department or sporting goods stores.
+Always take off these grips or cleats when walking inside because they can make you slip on indoor flooring.

 Author: Fall Risk Management Program, Alberta Health Services